NVIDIA/cutlass/README.md

 # Introduction

-CUTLASS is a collection of templated CUDA C++ abstractions for implementing high-performance matrix-multiplication (GEMM) at all levels and scales within CUDA.
+CUTLASS is a collection of CUDA C++ template abstractions for implementing high-performance matrix-multiplication (GEMM) at all levels and scales within CUDA.
-It incorporates the same stragies for data movemement and hierarchical decomposition that are used to implement cuBLAS.
-CUTLASS decomposes these “moving parts” into reusabe, modular software components abstracted by C++ template classes.
-These thread-wide, warp-wide, block-wide, and device-wide abstractions can be specialized by custom tiling sizes, data types, and other algorithmic policy.
-This flexibility allows them to be used as building blocks within custom kernels and applications.
+It incorporates the same strategies for data movement and hierarchical decomposition that are used to implement cuBLAS.
+CUTLASS decomposes these “moving parts” into reusable, modular software components abstracted by C++ template classes.
+These thread-wide, warp-wide, block-wide, and device-wide primitives can be specialized and tuned via custom tiling sizes, data types, and other algorithmic policy.
+The resulting flexibility simplifies their use as building blocks within custom kernels and applications.

 To support a wide variety of applications, CUTLASS provides extensive support for mixed-precision computations, providing specialized data-movement and